Become a member of BioTechniques (it's free!) and receive the latest news in the life sciences and member-exclusives.

 While many techniques have been deployed to detect these ratios, they are often expensive, time-consuming and present various other challenges, making it difficult for developers to identify an ideal, cost-effective technique.
 Sartorius’ AAVX biosensor was developed to enable rapid, real-time and high-throughput measurement of AAV capsid titer in samples across the AAV bioprocess workflow, facilitating quick process optimization, quality checks and increased productivity.

-The newly developed method significantly extends the capability of AAVX biosensors by advancing the accurate and efficient determination of empty-to-full capsid ratios.
-This rapid, cost-effective, high-throughput solution addresses the critical need for precise product characterization in AAV vector production, enhancing process optimization and ensuring higher quality outcomes in gene therapy.
+This novel method significantly extends the capability of AAVX biosensors by advancing the accurate and efficient determination of empty-to-full capsid ratios.
+This rapid, cost-effective, high-throughput solution addresses the critical need for precise product characterization in AAV vector production, enhancing process optimization and ensuring higher-quality outcomes in gene therapy.

 What will you learn?